silvery107/rl-mpc-locomotion/README.md

     git clone git@github.com:silvery107/rl-mpc-locomotion.git
     git submodule update --init
     ```
-    Or use `--recurse` option to clone submodules at the same time.
+    Or use the `--recurse` option to clone submodules at the same time.

 3. Create the conda environment:
     ```bash